saulgray/nemioDev/pages/02.nanowallet/15.common-troubleshooting/docs.en.md

 It's a good idea to check on your harvesting status regularly.
 If the supernode you are connected to shuts down or restarts you probably need to reconnect.

-Click on the Services tab and open the Delegated Harvesting link.
+Click on the Services tab and open the Manage Delegated Account link.
 ![](Delegated1.PNG)

 Check your status on the Harvesting panel.
 If it's Inactive you need to reconnect.